-- Stadler has selected for their Salt Lake City area new manufacturing and assembly facility a building steel structure contractor and supplier of the facility overhead crane.
-Design engineering has commenced on the electrified test track. - Preliminary Design Reviews (PDRs) for EMU systems continue and design review packages being finalized. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor (PMOC), Safety and Quality Assurance personnel, and PCEP Program Scheduling. - The PCEP team continues to address system-wide interface issues involving the emerging EMU design and the existing wayside infrastructure. - The extrusions and machined parts for the first four car shells continue to be delivered to Stadler's facility in Switzerland. - Aluminum car shell subassemblies are being fabricated by Staler.
-Subassemblies are later "spliced" together by Stadler to make complete car shells. - Regular communications with the FRA continue. - Car shell subassembly welding and machining underway.
+- Stadler's Salt Lake City area new manufacturing/assembly facility and test track is under construction and reported on schedule.
+Facility is to be ready for first carshell arrival in August 2018. - Preliminary Design Reviews for EMU systems have been completed. - Final Design packages for EMU systems are being submitted for review. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor (PMOC), Safety and Quality Assurance personnel, and PCEP Program Scheduling. - The PCEP team continues to address system-wide interface issues involving the emerging EMU design and the existing wayside infrastructure. - Manufacturing of carshell sub-assemblies (side walls, floors, and roof sections) has commenced in Stadler's Switzerland-based facility. - Regular communications with the FRA continue.